StellaContrail/wave-function/README.md

 * Harmonic_Energies_Wavefunctions
 The harmonic oscillator is a system that has many practical uses in quantum and classical mechanics.
-Its force is proportional to its displacement from its equilibrium position, F=-kx, where k is a constant chosen to satify this formulation.
+Its force is proportional to its displacement from its equilibrium position, F=-kx, where k is a constant chosen to satisfy this formulation.
 This formula in general, is called Hooke's law.
 In quantum mechanics, Schroedinger equation under this kind of potential gives specified wave function corresponding to its energy levels.
 The sample image shows the case of the 3rd excited state.